TonyBogdanov/imager/README.md

 ## Disclaimer

 For now, this is a "private" project, e.g. it is very specific to my needs and is not targeted towards general use.
 You can still do whatever you want with it if you find it useful.

+I, personally, am going to use this tool to generate template / theme covers and thumbnails, thus those will be the built-in bundles you'll find.
+You can always make your own bundles.

 ## Requirements